 cPanel’s Zone Editor lets you manage your domain’s DNS records.
-In this article we will look at how to use the Zone Editor to edit, remove and add DNS records.
+This article looks at how to use the Zone Editor to edit, remove, add and reset DNS records.
 Other pages in this section of the knowledgebase deal with DNS in general and specific DNS records:

 The Zone Editor’s main page lists all domains on your account.
-Next to each domain are shortcuts to quickly add an A, CNAME or MX record, and to view all existing DNS records you can click on the Manage link.
+Next to each domain are shortcuts to quickly add an A, CNAME or MX record, and you can click the Manage link to view all existing DNS records.

 Image: We are going to manage the DNS for example.net.

-When you select the Manage link the editor will display all the DNS records in the zone.
+When you select the Manage link the editor shows all the DNS records in the zone.
 You can filter the records by record type.
-For instance, in the below screenshot we clicked on the MX button to only list MX records.
+For instance, in the below screenshot I clicked the MX button to only list MX records.

 Image: filtering MX records.